Squarespace Website Builder Review 2022

 All of the Squarespace templates have been recently updated.
 There’s also a link available that loads the themes from an older version of Squarespace.
 This means that if you don’t spot a theme that you absolutely love, you can browse even deeper until you do

-Choosing your template is just the beginning of your web site creation process.
+Choosing your template is just the beginning of your website creation process.
 Keep in mind that once you have selected your template, you will also be able to customize it to your specific needs.

 All of your design needs are available in individual sections.
 While this isn’t a unique set-up for a website builder, Squarespace does an exceptional job of making the sections easy to work with.

 Editing the template was a pleasure to do.
 The sections are easily sorted, and editing a component is only a click away.
 Everything feels very natural.
 For example, when I wanted to change the default menu on the front page, I just had to click on it.
 The element was put into focus, showing all of the options available.
-Clicking on any of the words displayed another smaller submenu with options about to change the font.
+Clicking on any of the words displayed another smaller submenu with options about changing the font.
 Changing links and formatting is also easy.
 Learning how to customize the template design is an intuitive process and I managed it quickly.

 Another impressive feature occurs when you click the plus sign that divides the sections.
 This opens up a new window that lets you add a new part of a page.
 There are more than 20 premade sections available, each with their own variants.
 Users can quickly add things like galleries, videos, menus, pricing tables, forms, and much more.